jaytimm/PresElectionResults/README.md

 uspols
 ======

-A simple and transparently constructed/aggregated collection of American political data, including federal election returns and Twitter details about American lawmakers.
+A simple collection of American political data, including federal election returns and Twitter details for US lawmakers, aggregated from existing resources as an **R data package**.

 Election returns:

--   for congressional races for both chambers (from 1976 onward) made available via [MEDSL]().
-We have ever so slightly massaged these data for ….
-House results by congressional districts; Senate returns by state.
+-   House and Senate returns by congressional district and state, respectively, (from 1976 onward) made available via [MEDSL]().

 -   Presidential returns by congressional district for 2008, 2012, and 2016 elections via [The DailyKos]().

--   Presidential returns by state for elections since 1864 scraped from Wikipedia.
+-   Presidential returns by state for elections since 1864, scraped from Wikipedia.

-With the least … , we have made uniform … within and across data sets.

-The formats presented here are the ones I like t … but code-links get back to iriginal data sources, so users can tweak things to their liking.
-I am not familiar with the conventions (if any exist) of sharing election return data. ??
+Formats have been tweaked ever so slightly for a uniform output across data sets.
+Links to R code demonstrate all details of work-flow from raw data to package table.

 Installation
 ------------